Tournus, Saone-et-Loire tourism & sightseeing

 There are several other notable sites in Tournus, including various other religious monuments such as the Church of Saint-Valérien.
 The Church of Saint-Valérien is believed to be especially ancient, perhaps 10th century, and is a little way north of Tournus town centre, close to the Abbey of Saint Philibert.

 Heading further south into the town centre, there are also a few medieval / half-timbered buildings that you will come across as you stroll through the town centre - eg in Place Carnot, is the 'Narrow Street' (Rue du passage Etroite) off the western end of the square, and the surrounding streets.

 One of the half-timbered buildings in Tournus is the Logis de la Teste Noire near Place Carnot.
 This building has its first floor overhanging the ground floor.
 This was common in medieval times and was because taxes were calculated according to how much space on the ground a building occupied!
-Above ground owners of the buildings tried to get a bit more space without it having to be taxed.
+The owners of the buildings tried to get a bit more space in higher levels without it having to be taxed.

 Note; being a cyclist I was fascinated by the Museum of the Bicycle, which has a fascinating collection of bikes dating back to the early 19th century - before pedals had been invented! (entry charge payable, afternoons only).

 There are lots of picturesque villages and hamlets that you will come across in the countryside around Tournus, many very small but all with their own particular charm - perhaps a particularly quaint church, or a tranquil setting, or far reaching views across the region.

 The area is surrounded by vineyards and if you want to sample some of the local wines head for 'Les Vignerons de l'Abbaye' just north of Tournus where you can find out about the Burgundy wines and wine tasting.
 The Nature Reserve of la Truchere-Ratenelle is south-east of Tournus and has a range of different habitats from sand dunes to peat bogs.